aatmunbaxi/site/content/_index.md

 ### Hobbies {#hobbies}

 -   Programming and learning new programming languages.
-I&rsquo;m currently interested in Haskell and Rust
+I&rsquo;m currently working in the rust programming language.
--   Soccer.
-Specifically, Liverpool FC
+-   Liverpool FC
 -   Astrophotography.
 Check my images [here]({{< relref "astrophotos" >}})
 -   Learning japanese through immersion
--   Free (as in freedom) software, such as GNU emacs
+-   Free (as in freedom) software
     -   This site is deployed with the [ox-hugo](https://github.com/kaushalmodi/ox-hugo) program in GNU emacs